ibm-messaging/mq-golang/README.md

   `go install ./src/github.com/ibm-messaging/mq-golang/mqmetric`

-* Follow the instructions in the [mq-metric-samples repository](https://github.com/ibm-messaging/mq-metric-samples) to compile the sample programs you are interested in.
+* Sample programs can be compiled in this way

+  `go build -o bin/mqitest ./src/github.com/ibm-messaging/mq-golang/samples/mqitest/*.go`

-At this point, you should have a compiled copy of the code in `$GOPATH/bin`.
+At this point, you should have a compiled copy of the program in `$GOPATH/bin`.

 ## Limitations